L7 (band): Major label releases with Slash (1991–1997)

-Independent output and initial disbandment (1997—2001)
+Independent output and initial disbandment (1997–2001)

 In 1998, the pseudo-documentary film L7: The Beauty Process was released, directed by Krist Novoselic.
 The film contains actual concert footage of L7's trials and travails of being a “punk-like band in a pop-like marketplace.”

 L7's sixth studio album, Slap-Happy, was released on the band's own label Wax Tadpole Records in 1999.
 To promote the record, on July 17, 1999, L7 had a plane fly over the crowd at the Lilith Fair at the Rose Bowl in Pasadena, California, with a banner that read, "Bored?
 Tired?
 Try L7."
 The following day, an airplane towed a banner over the crowd at the Warped Tour at the Stone Pony lot in Asbury Park, New Jersey.
 The banner read "Warped needs more beaver...love, L7."
 Greenwood later left the band and was replaced by Janis Tanaka, formerly of the San Francisco band, Stone Fox.

 Record sales continued to wane during the late 1990s, and the band grew increasingly low on funds.
 However, the band's live performances consistently garnered praise, including a September 1999 review by rock critic Greg Kot in the Chicago Tribune that stated "Gardner and Sparks favor low-end guitar chug, a sound that suggests the idling engine of a Harley-Davidson more than the high-end squeal of most lead guitarists.
 They intersect with bassist Janis Tanaka to create a thick, sludgy bottom that rumbles the floorboards and shoots right through the sternums of innocent passersby.
 Their secret weapon remains drummer Dee Plakas."

-By 2001, L7 were no longer touring.
-The band listed the following statement on their website, "L7 are on an indefinite hiatus.
+By 2001, L7 was no longer touring.
+The band listed the following statement on their website: "L7 is on an indefinite hiatus.
 We know that's vague, but that's just the way it is.
 The future of the band is a bit up in the air at the moment."
 L7 appeared to be defunct for all practical purposes.
-From 2007 - 2012, Sparks pursued another project, along with Plakas on drums, in their band Donita Sparks and The Stellar Moments.
+From 2007 to 2012, Sparks pursued another project, along with Plakas on drums, in their band Donita Sparks and The Stellar Moments.
 Finch formed several projects including OtherStarPeople and her punk rock group The Shocker.
 Tanaka played bass for Pink and Greenwood played with Bif Naked and later, the reformed Belly.

 In 2012, Sparks started a Facebook page for the band, posting videos and archival images of L7, where their fan base quickly began to regroup.

-Reunion (2014—present)
+Reunion (2014–present)

 On December 10, 2014, L7 announced, on their official Facebook page, that they were reuniting, featuring Donita Sparks, Suzi Gardner, Jennifer Finch and Demetra Plakas.
 As part of the reunion, the band revamped their website and included a mailing list for fans.